 The above mentioned studies (KN-016 and CM-142) that evaluated pembrolizumab (KN-016) or the combination of nivolumab and ipilimumab (CM-142) also included some pMMR/MSS MCRC patients[5,15].
 In contrast to the appealing results in dMMR/MSI-H MCRC, pMMR/MSS MCRC patients did not respond to checkpoint inhibition, highlighting the predictive value of the dMMR/MSI-H status.

-A phase l study further evaluated the combination of durvalumab (PD-L1) and tremelimumab (CTLA–4) in 18 unselected MCRC patients.
+A phase I study further evaluated the combination of durvalumab (PD-L1) and tremelimumab (CTLA–4) in 18 unselected MCRC patients.
 Although an ORR of 11% (2/18) was observed results can hardly be interpreted due to missing MMR/MSI-status[20].
 Recently, a randomized trial comparing best supportive care +/- durvalumab and tremelimumab in 180 patients, excluding patients with known MSI-H status, was presented[21].
 Despite similar ORR and PFS, OS was improved [4.1 vs 6.6 mo, hazard ratio: 0.72, 90% confidence interval: 0.54-0.97], reawakening the interest in this combination in pMMR/MSS MCRC.

 COMBINATION STRATEGIES TO ENHANCE IMMUNOGENICITY IN PMMR/MSS OR UNSELECTED MCRC PATIENTS